jacobhallberg/pytorch_stylegan_encoder/README.md

   -s WP
   --steps 20
 ```
 The resulting script will modify the latents and correspondingly the aligned face with the boundary that you select (pose in the above example).
+It will save all of the transformed images in the -o directory (./results in the above example).